sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 Once the pod is up ("Running") and ready ("1/1") you can try and access the application in the pod.

 But there is one problem.
-By default, the IP address of the pod is not reachable from networks outside of the OCP cluster.
+By default, the IP address of the pod is not reachable from networks outside of the OpenShift cluster.
 To access the vote-app pod, we need to create a way to connect to it from an outside network.
 To do this, we create a "route" object.

 Create a route object with the following command: